Holic75/Baldurs-gate-dnd-3.5/README.md

 First Level Spells: Starting from level 4 Hexblade gets access to the following spells: Sleep, Blindness, Charm Person, Spook and Protection from Evil.
 Second Level Spells: Starting from level 7 Hexblade gets access to the following spells: Strength, Glitterdust, Invisibility, Mirror Image and Stinking Cloud.
 Third Level Spells: Starting from level 10 Hexblade gets access to the following spells: Vampiric Touch, Dispel Magic, Dire Charm, Detect Illusions and Slow.
-Fourth Level Spells: Starting from level 13 Hexblade gets access to the following spells: Improved Invisibility, Domination, Polymorph Other, Breach and Confusion.
+Fourth Level Spells: Starting from level 13 Hexblade gets access to the following spells: Improved Invisibility, Emotion:Hopelessness, Polymorph Other, Secret Word and Confusion.
 ```
 – Gets one bonus feat only at levels 5, 10, 15, 20, 22 and 28.
 – Starting from level 6 may use Swift Spell ability once per day.
 Gets additional uses at levels 8, 11, 14, 18, 23 and 30.